 Grades will be reported periodically throughout the school year to denote student achievement.
 Academic grades will reflect student learning/performance in a content area.
 Work and behavior habits will be reported separately from achievement grades.
 Teachers will be responsible for providing students and parents with the written criteria by which academic performance will be assessed.
-This will be provided at the beginning of each year, semester, project, and/or course.
+This will be provided at the beginning of each year, project, and/or course.
 Parents can also monitor their student's performance in core content areas electronically through the online gradebook.
 Additionally, grades will be provided by teachers on a regular basis throughout the instructional process.
 Grades will be provided on report cards and on informal progress reports as outlined below:

-- Kindergarten: Students receive 4 report cards per year. - Students receive 4 informal progress reports and 4 letter-grade report cards. - Students receive 4 informal progress reports and 4 letter-grade report cards. - Grades 9 12: Students receive 6 interim evaluations and 2 letter-grade report cards issued at the end of each semester.
+- Kindergarten: Students receive 4 report cards per year. - ➤ Grades 1 5: Students receive 4 informal progress reports and 4 letter-grade report cards. - ➤ Grades 6 8: Students receive 4 informal progress reports and 4 letter-grade report cards. - ➤ Grades 9 12: Students receive 4 interim evaluations and 4 letter-grade report cards.